technology-toolbox/website/content/blog/jjameson/2010/12/02/my-initial-thoughts-on-microsoft-visual-studio-scrum-1-0-tfs-2010-process-template.md

 ---
-title: "My Initial Thoughts on Microsoft Visual Studio Scrum 1.0 (TFS 2010 Process Template)"
+title: My Initial Thoughts on Microsoft Visual Studio Scrum 1.0 (TFS 2010 Process Template)
 date: 2010-12-02T11:26:00-07:00
 excerpt:
   "I've been using the new Scrum template for Team Foundation Server 2010 for a